JeffCohen/workbook/books/kiei925/4-rails/7-advanced-topics/1-heroku.md

 ## Preparing Your Rails Application for Heroku

-When your appliation runs on Heroku, it will be provided with a different kind of database system called Postgresql.
-We need to configure the application so that Rails will know to connect to it, but only when it's running in "prodution mode".
+When your application runs on Heroku, it will be provided with a different kind of database system called Postgresql.
+We need to configure the application so that Rails will know to connect to it, but only when it's running in "production mode".

 To do this, open your `Gemfile` and add these lines near the top or bottom: